Managing a business means acting, reacting and making dozens of important decisions every day.

 January 15, 2019

-Deadline to make estimated tax payments for the 4th quarter of 2018.
+Deadline for 4th quarter estimated tax payments for 2018.

 As you think about tax planning, consider these common taxpayer misconceptions: